Post Charges

 Click “Ready to Post” on the Schedule or Messaging Queue

-Find an encounter that is ready to post on either the PCC EHR Schedule screen or the Messaging queue and click “Ready to Post”.
+Find an encounter ready to post on either the PCC EHR Schedule screen or the Messaging queue and click “Ready to Post”.

 PCC EHR will open a Post Charges window.

-You can review your practice’s custom Patient Details protocol to check eligibility, update insurance policies, or check demographic information.
+Review your practice’s Patient Details protocol to check eligibility, update insurance policies, or check demographic information.

-Click “History” to visit the patient’s chart history and review previous chart notes or other encounters.
-Click “Visit Note” in the lower-right corner to open a copy of the encounter’s chart note.
+You can click “History” to visit the patient’s chart history or “Visit Note” to open a copy of the encounter’s chart note.

 Click “Post Charges” to Open the Post Charges Protocol

-When you are ready to review and update charges, payments, and claim information, click on the “Post Charges” navigation button.
+When you are ready to post charges, payments, and claim information, click on the “Post Charges” navigation button.

-Optional: Adjust the Encounter’s Billing Place of Service or Rendering Provider
+Review the Encounter’s Place of Service and Rendering Provider

 If you need to change the billing place of service or provider of service, you can do so in the Appointment Details component at the top of Post Charges.